 Disclosure: I sometimes earn products or commissions from affiliate links or partnerships on my blog.
 I only recommend products and services I trust to serve you.
 Learn more.

-And if you’re anything like us, you want to read as many honest reviews as possible before making a decision.
+And if you’re anything like us, you want to read as many honest reviews as possible before making an informed decision.

-In this post, we’ll share our own personal experiences with our Berkey filter, break down the pros and cons of a Berkey Water Filter system, and answer some common questions we get from folks looking to get the best water filter for their situation.
+In this Berkey Filter review post, we’ll share our personal experiences, break down the pros and cons of a Berkey Water Filter system, and answer some common questions we get from folks looking to get the best water filter for their situation.

 What is a Berkey Water Filter?

-Berkey Filters are countertop gravity filters, meaning they use the force of gravity to feed water through the filter from the top chamber to the bottom chamber.
-There are no moving parts or electricity required, so it’s perfect for off-grid applications like ours.
+Berkey Water Filters (by New Millennium Concepts) are countertop gravity filters, meaning they use the force of gravity to feed water through the filter from the top chamber to the lower chamber.
+No moving parts or electricity are required, so it’s perfect for off-grid applications like ours.
+This also makes it perfect for emergency situations like natural disasters or in areas where access to clean local water is limited.

-All of the models except for the Berkey Light are stainless steel construction (double bonus of less plastic AND sturdiness).
+All models except for the Berkey Light are stainless steel construction (double bonus of less plastic AND sturdiness).
+It comes standard with a plastic spigot, but you can upgrade to a stainless steel spigot if you’re looking to purge as much plastic from your life as you can.

 What is it capable of filtering?